 When the onions are done you can add them to the stock that’s been simmering, along with the shredded beef.

-Under the broiler it goes for a few minutes until the cheese melts and starts to brown…then soup’s on.
+Under the broiler it goes for a few minutes until the cheese melts and starts to brown…then this onion soup is ready.

 - 1 tablespoon kosher salt